Donald E. Williams Jr.: Legislative accomplishments

-On the school nutrition bill he was aligned with Meriden Democrat Thomas Gaffey who also favored banning soda and snack food from Connecticut public schools.
+On the school nutrition bill, he was aligned with Meriden Democrat Thomas Gaffey, who also favored banning soda and snack food from Connecticut public schools.
 Many parents have derided this bill as the "cupcake bill" and consider it an affront to parental responsibility, as local schools have told children not to bring in sweets for birthday parties.
 In March 2008 New Haven schools enforced this law by suspending an eighth grader for selling a classmate Skittles.
 In May 2008 a principal in Greenwich was suspended in a dispute over bringing cupcakes to school.

 Williams is a strong supporter of higher education, including the UCONN 2000 and UCONN 21st Century initiatives that dramatically improved the buildings and campus of the University of Connecticut.
 In addition, he supported the CSU 2020 program that will provide the same support for the state university system.
 In approving the legislation, Governor M. Jodi Rell said, "If there is a crown jewel in this bonding bill, it is the program that will continue the glorious transformation of higher education in Connecticut.
 That transformation began with ‘UConn 2000’ and continues today with ‘CSU 2020.’"

 The CSU bonding proposal was not without controversy, however.
-Governor Rell vetoed a bonding package which included $1 billion for the Connecticut state university system.
+Governor Rell vetoed a bonding package that included $1 billion for the Connecticut state university system.
 Democrats failed to override the veto because Senator Joan Hartley, chairman of the higher education committee, believed the CSU bonding lacked accountability.
 Williams then threatened Hartley with political retaliation.
 After a revised bonding package passed, it was revealed that Williams' ally Thomas Gaffey had an undisclosed intimate relationship with the lobbyist for the CSU system.
 Williams then flatly denied an investigation into Gaffey's conduct was warranted.
 Gaffey pleaded guilty to campaign finance violations in January 2011 and resigned his seat.

 Professional career

 Senator Williams was the News and Public Affairs Director for WINY radio in Putnam, Connecticut, from 1980 to 1983.
 He practiced law at the firm of Boland, Saint Onge and Brouillard.
 He was also the Law Review Research Editor at the Washington and Lee University School of Law.

-He served on the Board of Directors on HealthNet, Inc., the Northeast Connecticut Chamber of Commerce, the Quinebaug Valley Youth and Family Services, as the Chair of the Northeast Economic Alliance, and as Chair of the Northeastern Connecticut Council of Governments.
+He served on the Board of Directors of HealthNet, Inc., the Northeast Connecticut Chamber of Commerce, the Quinebaug Valley Youth and Family Services, as the Chair of the Northeast Economic Alliance, and as Chair of the Northeastern Connecticut Council of Governments.